Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 Walmart carries luggage starting under $25.
 At that price, you’re getting a bag that’ll survive a few trips – maybe a year of regular use.
 Their house brand (Protege) and cheap imports fill the ultra-budget space.

 Where Walmart gets interesting is the mid-range.
 They carry American Tourister (Samsonite’s budget line), which sits in the $50-80 range and offers genuine durability.
-We featured the American Tourister Moonlight in our carry-on roundup – it’s a solid bag backed by a 10-year warranty.
+The Stratum XLT is the one worth knowing in that band, a 21 inch hardside carry-on with a 10 year limited warranty against defects in materials and workmanship.

 Walmart.com also offers free shipping on most luggage.
 And their in-store pickup means you can order online and grab it the same day if your local store has stock.